Fil88/Fil88.github.io/notes.md

 __Note:__ Please modify the script accordingly with your needs 🚩

-The new Covenant instance will generate the default Grunt using the __Monk__ word.
+The new Covenant00000000000000000000 instance will generate the default Grunt using the __Monk__ word.
 Is up to the user to change the default Covenant Listener Profile.
 Once the modified C# Monkstager has been downloaded it is possible to add further obfuscation using a combination or both of the following tools:

 ```cpp